14 hot new global restaurants for 2018

 More delicate renditions feature Devon crab from the UK crafted into a lasagne, or a lobster bisque.

-Selected wines accompany from vineyards that the Galvin brothers know well.
+Selected wines are sourced from vineyards that the Galvin brothers know well.

 Galvin Dubai, The Square, City Walk, Dubai, United Arab Emirates; +971 4 590 5444